F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 AWS Failover Event Diagram
 --------------------------

-This diagram shows an example of an “Across Network” failover with 3NIC BIG-IPs (NOTE: Management NICs/Subnets are not shown).
+This diagram shows an example of an “Across Availability Zones” failover with 3NIC BIG-IPs (NOTE: Management NICs/Subnets are not shown).
 You can see Elastic IP (EIP) addresses with matching tags are associated with the secondary private IP matching the virtual address corresponding to the active BIG-IP device.
 Route targets with destinations matching the Cloud Failover Extension configuration are updated with the network interface of the active BIG-IP device.

 .. image:: ../images/failover-across-az-multiple-vips.gif
   :width: 800

 |

 .. _aws-example:

 Example AWS Declaration
 -----------------------
 This example declaration shows the minimum information needed to update the cloud resources in AWS.
 See the :ref:`quickstart` section for steps on how to post this declaration.
+See the :ref:`example-declarations` section for more examples.

 .. literalinclude:: ../../examples/declarations/aws.json
    :language: json
+   :caption: Example AWS Declaration with Single Routing Table
    :tab-width: 4
+   :linenos:

 :fonticon:`fa fa-download` :download:`aws.json <../../examples/declarations/aws.json>`